-We believe that our existing cash and cash equivalents and marketable securities as of December 31, 2016, funds available under the ATM offering, and proceeds that will become available to us upon sale of our state net operating losses (NOL) and R&D tax credits under the State of New Jersey's Technology Business Tax Certificate Transfer Program will be sufficient to satisfy our operating cash needs for at least one year after the filing of this Annual Report on Form 10-K.
+We believe that our existing cash and cash equivalents and marketable securities as of December 31, 2017 and proceeds that will become available to us upon sale of our state net operating losses, or NOLs, and R&D tax credits under the State of New Jersey's Technology Business Tax Certificate Transfer Program will be sufficient to satisfy our operating cash needs for at least one year after the filing of this Annual Report on Form 10-K. Based on our current planned expenditures, management anticipates by the time it reports on the first quarter of 2018, that without obtaining additional funds, we will not have sufficient liquidity from existing resources to satisfy our obligations when they become due for a period of one year from the date of anticipated filing of our quarterly report for the period ending March 31, 2018.

 The Technology Business Tax Certificate Transfer Program enables qualified, unprofitable New Jersey based technology or biotechnology companies to sell a percentage of NOL and research and development (R&D) tax credits to unrelated profitable corporations, subject to meeting certain eligibility criteria.
 Based on consideration of various factors, including application processing time and past trend of benefits made available under the program, we believe that it is probable that our plans to sell our NOLs can be effectively implemented to address our short term financial needs.
-We participated in this program during November 2016 through the sale of R&D tax credits generated in the year ended December 31, 2015.
-The proceeds from this sale were recorded as Income tax benefit.
+We have sold \$61.5 million of state NOLs and \$0.2 million of Research and Development credits under the State of New Jersey's Technology Business Tax Certificate Transfer Program in February 2018 for net proceeds of \$5.3 million and, subject to state approval, plan to sell additional NOLs and credits under the same program later in 2018.
+The proceeds from such sales are recorded as Income tax benefit when sales occur or proceeds are received.